 While gamers may have to wait until 2020 to see a high-end Navi 20 graphics card, the first cards are rumored to be priced between $130 and $250.
 At that price, Navi will take on Nvidia’s GTX 1660 Ti and its last-generation GTX 1060, undercutting the new RTX 2060 by more than $100.
 This pricing estimate is in line with Navi’s position as a Polaris successor.
 AMD’s Radeon RX 500 series cards typically range between $115 and $290.

-The rumor that speculated on the high-performance and low-pricing of the Navi generation also suggested AMD may opt for a psychological advantage with the generation’s naming convention.
+The rumor that speculated on the high performance and low pricing of the Navi generation also suggested AMD may opt for a psychological advantage with the generation’s naming convention.
 Much like it opted to call its Ryzen chipsets the 400-series (a single digit ahead of Intel’s 300-series), AMD may call its Navi cards the RX 3000-series, making it sound like it’s one better than Nvidia’s 2000-series.
-For now, it’s all just speculation.

 Architecture and performance

 AMD hasn’t given us any hard information on Navi’s potential performance.
 We’ve been told it’s good, but how good?
 If Navi were able to deliver a 30-percent improvement in performance over Polaris, as we saw with the 7nm drop from Vega to Vega 20 with the Radeon VII, that would be a sizable boost itself.
 But with Navi as a new architecture, we may see further improvements that enhance performance.
 In a leaked response to internal testing, Fudzilla claimed that Navi’s performance in early benchmarks had exceeded AMD’s expectations, and the chip is expected to deliver top performance at midrange prices.